Will Bitcoin Replace Gold? - Bezek's Daily Briefing

 It's not all bad news for gold.
 While bitcoin is clearly taking some market share, it's unlikely to top gold reputationally for quite awhile.

 Gold is a brand, and a very powerful one at that.
 People that want to be respected tend to deck themselves out in gold.
 Look at the US' president-elect.
 Over centuries, gold has established a mystique in the same way a luxury brand does.
 Gold is inherently viewed, across human cultures, as uniquely valuable.
-That may start to erode over time as the world becomes more digital but it certainly won't disappear in just one or two generations.
+That may start to erode over time as the world becomes more digital, but it certainly won't disappear in just one or two generations.

 Bitcoin, by contrast, is a lousy brand.
 A terrible brand in fact.
 We don't even know who founded it; its origins remain in question and arouse suspicion.
-Many of Bitcoin's trading houses have been fraudulent, hacked, or otherwise lost users' trust.
+Many of bitcoin's trading houses have been fraudulent, hacked, or otherwise lost users' trust.

 The price of bitcoin is far more volatile than gold, making it a questionable store of value.
-Turnover of Bitcoin is far quicker than with gold, generally people who receive Bitcoin want to turn it back into a government-backed currency fairly quickly.
+Turnover of bitcoin is far quicker than with gold, generally people who receive bitcoin want to turn it back into a government-backed currency fairly quickly.
 Meanwhile, gold tends to stay in vaults for long stretches between changing hands.

-Bitcoin's inherently deflationary arrangement - that supply is absolutely capped with no further growth in the future - supports Bitcoin's price at least for now.
-Bitcoins will be exceedingly rare, whereas gold has an ever-increasingly supply as miners bring more out of the ground at a rate which fluctuates based on market demand.
+Bitcoin's inherently deflationary arrangement - that supply is absolutely capped with no further growth in the future - supports bitcoin's price at least for now.
+Bitcoins will be exceedingly rare, whereas gold has an ever-increasing supply as miners bring more out of the ground at a rate which fluctuates based on market demand.

-However, in the longer run, the scarcity of Bitcoins make them a lousy form of money.
+However, in the longer run, the scarcity of bitcoins make them a lousy form of money.
 They would be so valuable that few people will want to use them for transactions.
-It's a classic case of Gresham's Law - Bitcoins have a programmed 0% inflation rate, which makes them unique and will encourage hoarding.
-And ultimately, that leads to a cloudy future for Bitcoin, it's hard to see them supplanting gold as a store of value in the near-term, and there may simply be too limited of a supply for them to stay popular as a means of moving money away from government detection in the interim.
+It's a classic case of Gresham's Law - bitcoins have a programmed 0% inflation rate, which makes them unique and will encourage hoarding.
+And ultimately, that leads to a cloudy future for bitcoin, it's hard to see them supplanting gold as a store of value in the near term, and there may simply be too limited of a supply for them to stay popular as a means of moving money away from government detection in the interim.

 Investing Takeaway

 I think gold's role as the leading alternative store of money is safe for at least the next generation.
-Think of gold and Bitcoin as brands.
+Think of gold and bitcoin as brands.
 It's clear which has far more market standing.
-Bitcoin also has more regulatory risk, since governments have means of tracking Bitcoin transactions (to some degree), and can also make it difficult to move Bitcoin-generated cash back into the traditional financial system.
+Bitcoin also has more regulatory risk, since governments have means of tracking bitcoin transactions (to some degree), and can also make it difficult to move bitcoin-generated cash back into the traditional financial system.

 In the long run, it's sensible for folks to store a small portion of their wealth in gold, as a hedge against currency collapse and other unforeseen tragedies.
 Gold tends to match inflation over long periods, maintaining wealth, though not increasing it.